risk-first/website/Boundary-Risk.md

 ... and so on.

-This is a toy example, but in real life this dilemma occurs when we choose between database vendors, cloud hosting platforms, operating systems, software libraries and so on, and it was a big factor in [Software Dependency Risk](Software-Dependency-Risk).
+This is a toy example, but in real life this dilemma occurs when we choose between database vendors, cloud hosting platforms, operating systems, software libraries etc. and it was a big factor in our analysis of [Software Dependency Risk](Software-Dependency-Risk).

 ## Factors In Boundary Risk